artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 element of the index there will be a different term for each language.

-In the full field list below, some fields listed include ``%LANG%`` - this is a **placeholder** indicating that you must insert the specifc 2-letter ISO language code for the culture you want to search in - e.g. ``en`` for English, ``fr`` for French, etc. For example, the Extent and medium field is listed below as: ``i18n.%LANG%.extentAndMedium``.
+In the full field list below, some fields listed include ``%LANG%`` - this is a **placeholder** indicating that you must insert the specific 2-letter ISO language code for the culture you want to search in - e.g. ``en`` for English, ``fr`` for French, etc. For example, the Extent and medium field is listed below as: ``i18n.%LANG%.extentAndMedium``.